Interview with Tania Reneaum Panszi

 One could add to that the impacts of the post-pandemic economy, inflation, rising unemployment, as well as a war that, though it appears distant, affects the countries in our region.
 It necessarily affects the access of millions of people to their rights, which is why we must think of urgent solutions in terms of government measures and public policies.

-We also have gender violence against women, which continues to occur at alarming rates.
-According to data available until 2021, 14 out of the 25 countries with the highest rates of femicide worldwide are located in Latin America and the Caribbean.
-Likewise, 34% out of all women aged 15 to 19 have suffered physical or sexual violence at one point in their lives.
-Worldwide, 31% of women have been the victims of violence, so we are not dealing with isolated data, but rather with structural conditions, societal rules, and cultural patterns that legitimate and reproduce this violence.
+Gender violence against women also continues to occur at alarming rates.
+According to available data, until 2021, 14 out of the 25 countries with the highest rates of femicide worldwide are located in Latin America and the Caribbean.
+Furthermore, 34% out of all women aged 15 to 19 have suffered physical or sexual violence at one point in their lives.
+Worldwide, 31% of women have been the victims of violence, so we are not dealing with isolated acts, but rather with structural conditions, societal rules, and cultural patterns that legitimate and reproduce this violence.

-Sur • How has the IACHR responded to some movements and articulations that use the grammar of human rights to attack rights, particularly those of minority groups in the region?
+Sur • How has the IACHR responded to some movements and coalitions that use the grammar of human rights to attack rights, particularly those of minority groups in the region?

-.
 The measures, laws, and public policies of States must be based on international human rights standards.
-It is in this aspect that the IACHR has had an important role in its attempts to protect and defend human rights through its different mechanisms, such as thematic reports or cases submitted to the Inter-American Court of Human Rights, which encompass subjects related to rights that could be at risk due to a narrative of a few collectives that may permeate the executive branch of government, including discrimination, hate speech, misinformation, and prejudice.
-These mechanisms I mentioned result in recommendations by the IACHR and sentences awarded by the Inter-American Court so that States have the opportunity to adopt measures that transform scenarios of attacks against rights into concrete actions for reparation whenever necessary, as well as respect and protection to all people without any kind of discrimination and/or violence.
+It is on this aspect that the IACHR has had an important role in its attempts to protect and defend human rights through its different mechanisms, such as thematic reports or cases submitted to the Inter-American Court of Human Rights that address subjects related to rights that could be at risk due to a narrative of a few groups that may permeate government actions based on discrimination, hate speech, misinformation, and prejudice.
+These mechanisms I mentioned result in recommendations by the IACHR and sentences by the Inter-American Court so that States have the opportunity to adopt measures that transform scenarios of attacks against rights into concrete actions for reparation whenever necessary, as well as respect and protection for all people to ensure that they are free from any kind of discrimination and/or violence.

 Sur • How has the IACHR dealt with the subject of misinformation and its negative impacts on human rights?